Dil Lagi

 Dil Lagi (English: Feelings of the Heart) is a Pakistani romantic drama television series, produced by Humayun Saeed and Shahzad Nasib under their production banner Six Sigma Plus.
 It is directed by Nadeem Baig and written by Faiza Iftikhar.
 It features Humayun Saeed and Mehwish Hayat in lead roles.
 The serial originally started airing on ARY Digital on 5 March 2016.
 The series was well received and critically acclaimed.
-At 16th Lux Style Awards, it received four nominations with winning an award of Best TV Play.
+At 16th Lux Style Awards, it received four nominations, winning an award for Best TV Play.

 Plot

 Dillagi is a romantic story of Mohid (Humayun Saeed) and Anmol (Mehwish Hayat).
-It is set in the narrow back streets of Sukkur in interior Sindh, where Anmol lives a simple life with her mother and younger sister Mishal Ansari.
-Before he died, Anmol's father had paid off a debt he owed to local moneylender Kifayat Ali using his home as security, but Anmol's mother has no proof of the debt repayment, so they are an easy mark for fraud.
+It is set in the narrow back streets of Sukkur in interior Sindh, where Anmol leads a simple life with her mother and younger sister Mishal Ansari.
+Before he died, Anmol's father had paid off a debt he owed to local moneylender Kifayat Ali using his home as collateral, but Anmol's mother has no proof of the debt repayment, so they are an easy target for fraud.
 Kifayat Ali engages Mohid, who specializes in real-estate and a little ghundagardi on the side to evict Anmol's family.
 The clash between Mohid and Anmol is the crux of this story.